GoFundMe, now with $4B in donations from 40M donors, plots Euro expansion

 Whether that remains the case longer term remains to be seen.
 The company has no plans to get acquired — which doesn’t mean that companies might have been interested regardless — and it sounds like going public is very much in its sights.
 “We’ve all agreed that the potential outcomes are that you get acquired or go public, and we have no intention of getting acquired,” he said in response to my question about IPOs down the line.

-The company nothing if not ambitious.
+The company is nothing if not ambitious.
 “We are completely heads down focused on global expansion and building the business and creating a better service, as part of what we see as the foundational elements for a platform company,” Solomon said.
 “We want to be the giving layer of the internet.”

 There is, in fact, a massive opportunity here.
-In the US, there is some $350 billion made annually in charitable donations, with the figure bumping up to $500 billion globally.
+In the U.S., there is some $350 billion made annually in charitable donations, with the figure bumping up to $500 billion globally.
 And right now the wider landscape for connecting money to causes is massively fragmented and inefficient.

 Solomon talks of a “donor graph” — not unlike Facebook’s social graph where you can figure out a map of all your connections to people and interests, or LinkedIn’s professional graph that tries to create the same picture for your work life.
-In GoFundMe’s case it could related specifically to where an individual already donates money, and what that individual cares about, and in turn where she or he might want to donate in the future.
+In GoFundMe’s case, it could be related specifically to where an individual already donates money, and what that individual cares about, and in turn where she or he might want to donate in the future.

 “We think we stand a very good chance of being able to provide a platform company for that opportunity,” Solomon said.

 The applications for this are potentially very interesting.
-For example, can help larger non-profits figure out which consumers would be best to target in a specific campaign, rather than spraying and praying, and potentially harming your reputation.
+For example, it can help larger nonprofits figure out which consumers would be best to target in a specific campaign, rather than spraying and praying, and potentially harming their reputation.

 On the consumer side, people often find themselves in the predicament of wanting to give more to charity but finding it hard to figure out what to do next, and to feel secure in knowing that their money really will go where it’s intended.
 GoFundMe potentially can provide solutions to these sorts of cases.

 It’s also not a completely uncontested space.
-In addition to a number of competitors in the same direct area as GoFundMe (such as JustGiving), Facebook has built tools for non-profit organizations and individuals (on behalf of those non-profits) to fundraise for causes.
+In addition to a number of competitors in the same direct area as GoFundMe (such as JustGiving), Facebook has built tools for nonprofit organizations and individuals (on behalf of those nonprofits) to fundraise for causes.

 And earlier this year, it also debuted a “personal fundraiser” tool that is perhaps its closest competition with GoFundMe.
-(Facebook’s fees are lower than those of GoFundMe, 6.9% + $.30 fee for payment processing fees, fundraiser vetting, security and fraud protection, versus 7.9% + $.30 processing for personal or charity campaigns at GoFundMe.)
-However, we’ve heard very little about how any of the fundraising feature have been doing since they’ve launched.
+(Facebook’s fees are lower than those of GoFundMe, 6.9 percent + $.30 fee for payment processing fees, fundraiser vetting, security and fraud protection, versus 7.9 percent + $.30 processing for personal or charity campaigns at GoFundMe.)
+However, we’ve heard very little about how any of the fundraising features have been doing since they’ve launched.

-Co-founded by Andrew Ballester and Brad Damphousse in 2008 in San Diego, GoFundMe sits alongside others like Kickstarter, Indiegogo and JustGiving.com as part of a larger crowdfunding universe, where people create campaigns to collect money and primarily use social media to attract attention for them.
+Co-founded by Andrew Ballester and Brad Damphousse in 2008 in San Diego, GoFundMe sits alongside others like Kickstarter, Indiegogo and JustGiving as part of a larger crowdfunding universe, where people create campaigns to collect money and primarily use social media to attract attention for them.

 The company is backed by Accel, Technology Crossover Ventures, Iconiq Capital, Greylock, Meritech and Stripes.
 But while it has provided a new level of transparency and ease for people to donate money, ironically GoFundMe has never disclosed just how much money it has raised itself.

 To be fair, there have been donations coming in from around the world to the platform for years already.
-Opening up localised operations, however, means being able to take local currencies and having the site translated into specific languages, and also means more dedicated customer support and business development teams.
+Opening up localized operations, however, means being able to take local currencies and having the site translated into specific languages, and also means more dedicated customer support and business development teams.

 Some early campaigns that have been created in a limited beta have included efforts to help refugees, finance medical needs, save small businesses, and provide food in Somalia.